-Malware, short for "malicious software," is software that is used to harm computer users.
-It works in many different ways including, but not limited to, disrupting computer operation, gathering sensitive information, impersonating a user to send spam or fake messages, or gaining access to private computer systems.
 The majority of malware is criminal and is most often used to obtain banking information or login credentials for email or social media accounts.
-Malware is also used by governments, law enforcement agencies, and even private citizens to circumvent encryption and to spy on users.
-Malware has wide-range capabilities; it may allow an attacker to record from a webcam and microphone, disable the notification setting for certain anti-virus programs, record keystrokes, copy emails and other documents, steal passwords, and more.
+Governments, law enforcement agencies, and even private citizens use malware to circumvent encryption and to spy on users.
+With malware, an adversary can record from a webcam and microphone, disable the notification setting for certain antivirus programs, record keystrokes, copy emails and other documents, steal passwords, and more.

 The best way to deal with a malware attack is to avoid getting infected in the first place.
-This can be a difficult feat if your adversary has access to zero day attacks—attacks that exploit a previously-unknown vulnerability in a computer application.
-Think of your computer as a fortress; a zero day would be a hidden secret entrance that you do not know about, but which an attacker has discovered.
-You cannot protect yourself against a secret entrance you don’t even know exists.
+But that might be difficult if your adversary has access to zero day exploits—attacks that exploit a previously-unknown vulnerability in a computer application.
+Think of your computer as a fortress; a zero day would be a hidden secret entrance that you do not know about, but which your adversary has discovered.
+You cannot protect yourself against a secret entrance you don’t know exists.
 Governments and law enforcement agencies stockpile zero day exploits for use in targeted malware attacks.
-Criminals and other actors may also have access to zero day exploits that they may use to covertly install malware on your computer.
-But zero day exploits are expensive to buy and costly to re-use (once you use the secret tunnel to break into the fortress, it increases the chances that other people may find it).
+Criminals and other actors may also have access to zero day exploits that they could use to covertly install malware on your computer.
+But zero day exploits are expensive to buy and costly to re-use (once you use the secret entrance to break into the fortress, it increases the chances that other people may find it).
 It is much more common for an attacker to trick you into installing the malware yourself.

 There are many ways in which an attacker might try to trick you into installing malware on your computer.
 They may disguise the payload as a link to a website, a document, PDF, or even a program designed to help secure your computer.
 You may be targeted via email (which may look as if it’s coming from someone you know), via a message on Skype or Twitter, or even via a link posted to your Facebook page.
 The more targeted the attack, the more care the attacker will take in making it tempting for you to download the malware.

-Log into a computer you believe is safe and change your passwords; every password that you typed on your computer while it was infected should now be considered to be compromised.
+Log into a computer you believe is safe and change your passwords; consider every password that you typed on your computer while it was infected compromised.

 You may wish to reinstall the operating system on your computer in order to remove the malware.
 This will remove most malware, but some especially sophisticated malware may persist.
 If you have some idea of when your computer was infected, you may reinstall files from before that date.
 Reinstalling files from after the date of infection may re-infect your computer.